-As we approach the end of this most challenging of years, I want to give out a few awards, call them Thank you’s, to selected organisations (and their representatives) who work with our library here at Brookes – the publishers, aggregators, intermediaries, and all those other players who comprise the academic publishing and information community.
+As we approach the end of this most challenging of years, I want to give a few “thank yous”, to selected organisations (and their representatives) who work with our library here at Brookes – the publishers, aggregators, intermediaries, and all those other players who comprise the academic publishing and information community.

 As librarians, we have become hard wired to call out the liberties that some members of the aforementioned group take with us and our money; it’s rare that we publicly acknowledge the work they do for us and the support they provide in helping us deliver services to our shared users.
 As we knock on the door of the season of goodwill and acknowledge the real life perils and significant challenges of 2020, I’m going to seek to rectify that in a very understated and focussed way, and so in no particular order: